 • Payment plans available for accommodation fees.

-• Single licence agreements – not joint or several.
+• Single contract agreements – not joint or several.

 • ‘Guarantors’ not required – meaning you are not liable if your child/ward doesn’t pay their rent.

-• Range of licence lengths plus Summer Accommodation available.
+• Range of contract lengths plus Summer Accommodation available.

 You can compare University Accommodation prices with the Private Sector prices by looking at our comparison table!